-- In his work "The Republic" he describes his version of a perfect society where he supports the Government in lying to its people in order to achieve greater happiness.
+- In his work "The Republic" he described his version of a perfect society where he supports the government in lying to its people in order to achieve greater happiness.

 - This is in the context of approving of eugenics where he invented a method of regulated sexual intercourse, allowing it only at special festivals where people are given sexual partners via a fixed lottery.
 This lottery would be fixed in order to trick people of 'good breeding stock' to mate with each other and produce strong children.

 - Furthermore, children with 'defects' would be disposed of at birth.

 - Plato believed that it is only philosophers who should rule over the lands.

 - Plato believed that only people who have been proven time and time again to make judgments that are in the best interests of society without clouding their judgment with personal interests should be fit to rule.